A Model-Free Universal AI: Universal AI with Q-Induction

-In case multiple actions maximize $\hat Q$, we assume a fixed tie-breaking rule. \end{definition} Note that AIQI doesn't simulate the environment or plan for the future.
+where $a^\ast = \argmax_{a_t} \hat Q(h_{<t},a_t)$.
+We allow for stochastic tie-breaking when multiple actions maximize $\hat Q$. \end{definition} Note that AIQI doesn't simulate the environment or plan for the future.
 Instead, AIQI directly predicts its own action-value, and at every step chooses the action that maximizes it.
 As evidence accumulates, the value predictions become more and more accurate.
 In the limit, AIQI chooses the action that maximizes its true action-value, and will keep doing so in all future steps, thereby turning into a globally optimal policy.
 Another way to look at AIQI is that it is performing policy evaluation at every step, treating the whole trajectory as having been generated by a single policy, and performing policy improvement in choosing the next action.

-As is common in the universal AI literature, AIQI faces the grain of truth (self-referential) problem \citep{kalai1993rational,leike2016formal,meulemans2025embedded}.
+As is common in the universal AI literature, AIQI faces the grain of truth (self-referential) problem \citep{kalai1993rational,leike2016formal,meulemans2025embedded,wyeth2025limit}.
 Roughly speaking, every mixture return-predictor $\psi_n$ in $\psi$ has to contain in its class the true conditional return distribution under the AIQI policy $\hat \pi_\psi$, which itself depends on $\psi$.
 The formal statement is given below. \begin{definition}[Grain of truth] Fix the AIQI parameters $H,M,N,\tau$.
 A unified predictor $\psi$ has a grain of truth w.r.t. environment $\nu$ if: every $\psi_n$ is a mixture of a class $\mathcal P_n$ that contains the return-predictor $\phi^\ast$ given by